citahub/cita/README.md

 CITA is a fast and scalable blockchain for enterprises.
 CITA supports both native contract and EVM contract, by which enterprise users can build their own blockchain applications.
 CITA has a unique architecture which enables enterprise users to release all their computing resources.

-- **Horizontal scalability**: CITA adopts a microservices architecture to boost each (logical) node’s performance.
-With the microservices architecture, a logical node can be easily scaled to a cluster of servers.
-Outside one node's boundary, nodes communicate with each other using P2P network; Inside each node, microservices communicate with each other by messaging queue.
-(Note this is completely different from Fabric which uses a messaging queue only as consensus process)
+- **Horizontal scalability**: With the microservice architecture, a logical node can be easily scaled to a cluster of servers.
+Node administrators can increase system capacity simply by adding more PC servers on high load.
+The administrator can even use dedicated servers to provide services for hot-spot accounts.
+Outside one node's boundary, nodes communicate with each other using P2P network; inside each node, microservices communicate with each other by messaging queue (Note this is completely different from Fabric which uses a messaging queue only as consensus process).

 ![](https://github.com/cryptape/cita-whitepaper/blob/master/en/cita-network.png?raw=true)

 ![](https://github.com/cryptape/cita-whitepaper/blob/master/en/cita-parallel.png?raw=true)

+- **Customizable and Pluggable Components**: CITA's microservices are loosely coupled and their communications are only via the message queue.
+Hence, it‘s flexible to improve current components with better algorithms (such as new consensus algorithms) or more appropriate technical solutions (such as new DBs or new privacy solutions).
+Moreover, business logic is extremely complicated in enterprise applications.
+With CITA, you can easily customize your blockchain with the certain feature to fit your own business requirements.

 - **High Performance**: In CITA, consensus and transaction execution are decoupled as separate microservices.
 The consensus service is only responsible for transaction ordering, which can finish independently before transaction execution, thus increase transaction processing performance.
-CITA also includes a lot of optimizations to fully utilize multi-cores and multi-servers' computing power.
+In additional, CITA also includes lots of other optimizations to fully utilize multi-cores and multi-servers' computing power.
+To this end, it utilizes the Rust language, a hybrid imperative/OO/functional language with an emphasis on efficiency.

-- **Customizable and Pluggable Components**: CITA is designed to be highly customizable.
-CITA's microservices are decoupled from each other in the cleanest way, talk with each other by simple messages.
-It's easy to customize your blockchain to fit your own business requirements.
-For example, you can replace the default consensus with more appropriate algorithms if necessary or you can replace the default executor EVM to something else as well.
+- **Resiliency and Reliability**: CITA provides tools to backup blockchain data by taking snapshot, which can help you to resync the blockchain data in a short time.
+And through Rust’s language-level memory and thread guarantees and a disciplined approach to exception-handling, we can state with a high degree of certainty that our code cannot crash, hang or bomb-out unexpectedly.

+- **Compatibility**: CITA supports the use of Solidity, Go, and Rust to develop smart contracts.
+It also supports all Ethereum development tools (Truffle, Zeppelin, Remix, etc.).

+- **Chain Interoperability**: We perceive that independent blockchains are constantly emerging nowadays and even more in the future.
+How do these chains interoperate with each other to form blockchain network?
+CITA Support cross-chain communication by providing a simple cross-chain protocol currently.
+More explorations are undertaking in CITA, aiming to amplify the value of applications running on the various chains.

-- **Production Ready**: There're many CITA networks running in banks and payment gateways production environment, with Cryptape or CITA Integration Provider's technical support.
+- **Engineering Experience**: There're many CITA networks running in banks, payment and insurance production environment, with Cryptape or CITA Integration Provider's technical support.
+CITA has accumulated a lot of engineering experience.

 ## White Paper